-Patients with known atherosclerotic disease (e.g., of the coronary, cerebral, or peripheral blood vessels) are likely to develop HF, and healthcare providers should seek to control vascular risk factors in such patients according to recommended guidelines (70).
-In one large-scale trial, long-term treatment with an ACEI decreased the risk of the primary end point of cardiovascular death, MI, and stroke in patients with established vascular disease who were without evidence of HF or reduced LVEF at the time of randomization but the incidence of new HF was not a primary or secondary endpoint, although it was improved (66).
-Among patients with established coronary artery disease and no HF, another ACEI significantly reduced incidence of death, MI, or cardiac arrest, but again the incidence of new HF was neither a primary or secondary endpoint (67).
-A more recent large trial of ACEI versus placebo failed to show a reduction in the primary composite endpoint, although a post hoc analysis did show some reduction in HF hospitalization (83a).
+Patients with known atherosclerotic disease (e.g., of the coronary, cerebral, or peripheral blood vessels) are likely to develop HF, and healthcare providers should seek to control vascular risk factors in such patients according to recommended guidelines.87 In one large-scale trial, long-term treatment with an ACEI decreased the risk of the primary endpoint of cardiovascular death, MI, and stroke in patients with established vascular disease who were without evidence of HF or reduced LVEF at the time of randomization but the incidence of new HF was not a primary or secondary endpoint, although it was improved.83 Among patients with established coronary artery disease and no HF, another ACEI significantly reduced incidence of death, MI, or cardiac arrest, but again the incidence of new HF was neither a primary nor a secondary end point.84 A more recent large trial of ACEI versus placebo failed to show a reduction in the primary composite endpoint, although a post hoc analysis did show some reduction in HF hospitalization.
 The committee, in reviewing the accruing data, decided to change the level of recommendation for the use of ACEI for Stage A patients from Class I in the 2001 document to Class IIa in this document.
-Treatment of hyperlipidemia (in accordance with published guidelines) has been shown to reduce the likelihood of death and of HF in patients with a history of MI (83, 84, 84a, 84b).
+Treatment of hyperlipidemia (in accordance with published guidelines) has been shown to reduce the likelihood of death and of HF in patients with a history of $MI.^{100,102-104}$